Your free business.com+ membership unlocks exclusive tech deals and advisor support

 8. Sage 50

 Sage 50 is subscription-based accounting software that’s well-suited to midsize businesses.
-Its features include automated fee calculation, accounting fraud detection tools, project management software and invoice tracking.
+Its features include automated fee calculation, fraud prevention and discrepancy detection tools, project management software and invoice tracking.

 However, as we explain in our detailed Sage 50 review, this platform is one of the more expensive accounting options.
 The cost depends on the number of users you add to your account, so the price can escalate quickly for large companies.